Mental Health Resource Fair And Suicide Prevention Film At Allan Hancock College | News Channel 3-12

 SANTA MARIA, Calif.
 (KEYT) - The Alliance for Mental Wellness is holding a resource fair and free screening of a suicide prevention documentary on the Allan Hancock College campus in Santa Maria Wednesday from 3:30 to 6:30.

-In collaboration with Transitions - Mental Health Association, LEAD (Lived Experience Advocacy Development) and Allan Hancock College’s Student Health Services department, the resource fair comes with coffee service, therapists and support services on hand, plus a special raffle.
+In collaboration with Transitions - Mental Health Association and Allan Hancock College’s Student Health Services department, the resource fair comes with coffee service, therapists and support services on hand, plus a special raffle.

 A powerful documentary film called ‘My Ascension,’ the story of Emma Benoit, a suicide survivor now living with paralysis using her own struggle to help others, will be screened free of charge for the public at the Boyd Concert Hall beginning at 4pm.